GHBAlbuquerque/musicDot/README.md

 ## MusicDot

 Responsive Website for a music school called MusicDot.
 Done as part of Front-End Development Course (HTML & CSS) at Caelum.
+Developed with Mobile First concept in mind, this website aims to bring a responsive and effective experience to users in different platforms.

 ![Mockups](https://github.com/GHBAlbuquerque/musicDot/blob/master/readme_images/MUSICDOTMOCKUP.png)